You guys ask great questions! Here are the answers to your most frequently asked questions…

 I’m always happy to refer you to other Registered Dietitians if I don’t have client availabilities.

 MS= Masters of Science (in Clinical Nutrition).
-RD= Registered Dietitian (see above for more detail on what this means).
+RDN= Registered Dietitian Nutritionist (see above for more detail on what this means).

-Truthfully, when I started blogging I had no idea what I was doing other than I wanted to share my passion for whole foods and my nutrition expertise with the world.
+Truthfully, when I started blogging, I had no idea what I was doing other than I wanted to share my passion for whole foods and my nutrition expertise with the world.
 It took a lot of hard work, patience, consistency and being true to myself to get NS where it is today.
-NS grew and has evolved over the years (was born in 2013) and will continue to grow as our community grows and as I do as a nutrition expert.
+NS grew and has evolved over the years (it was “born” in 2013) and will continue to grow!
 I love that you guys are enjoying my recipes and what I have to share about nutrition, it means you’re taking the time to find a balanced wellbeing.
-My biggest piece of advice that I’m always telling readers or answering in emails is, be authentic to you.
-Don’t try to be anyone else, or who you “should” be, or copy others because you feel you “need” to for success, etc. Being genuine, speaking through your authentic self, and sharing your unique voice and passion is irreplaceable.
+My biggest piece of advice that I’m always telling readers or answering in emails is to be authentic to you.
+Don’t try to be anyone else or who you think you “should” be or copy others because you feel you “need” to for success.
+Being genuine, speaking through your authentic self, and sharing your unique voice and passion is irreplaceable.
 Embrace you because you’re awesome!

-My mission here is to share healthy living in the form of food, fitness, and lifestyle; sometimes means getting a little scientific, but I aim to break it down to apply to you not dissect a study or write another thesis- no one wants to read that haha, and if you do I recommend heading to some of these sites and learning more detail from the resources listed below!
-If there’s a study or scientific support that I find interesting and worthwhile sharing, I’ll directly link that within the text of the blog; otherwise my favorite general resources can be found here.
-Otherwise, I refer back to my good ole’ nutrition, dietetics, biology, and pathophysiology textbooks from school; online resources such as Supplement Goal Reference Guide, Center for Science in the Public Interest, EatRight.org, EWG Cosmetic Database, What’s in your water? and Pesticides in food from the EWG, Natural Resources Defense Council, National Council Against Health Fraud, Science-based Medicine, Skeptoid, Snopes, Quack Watch, pubmed and other medical databases, Consumer Labs, Integrity in Science, National Center for Complementary and Alternative Medicine, Office of Dietary Supplements, nutritiondata.com, the USDA food database, Natural Medicines Comprehensive Database, as well as forums through the Academy special interest groups, mainly Dietitians in Integrative and Functional Medicine.
+My mission here is to share healthy living in the form of food, fitness, and lifestyle.
+Sometimes that means getting a little scientific, but I aim to break it down in a way that ca apply to you, not dissect a study or write another thesis.
+No one wants to read that, and if you do I recommend heading to some of these sites and learning more detail from the resources listed below!
+If there’s a study or scientific support that I find interesting and worthwhile sharing, I’ll directly link that within the text of the blog.
+Otherwise my favorite general resources can be found here.
+Otherwise, I refer back to my good ole’ nutrition, dietetics, biology, and pathophysiology textbooks from school, online resources such as Supplement Goal Reference Guide, Center for Science in the Public Interest, EatRight.org, EWG Cosmetic Database, What’s in your water? and Pesticides in food from the EWG, Natural Resources Defense Council, National Council Against Health Fraud, Science-based Medicine, Skeptoid, Snopes, Quack Watch, pubmed and other medical databases, Consumer Labs, Integrity in Science, National Center for Complementary and Alternative Medicine, Office of Dietary Supplements, nutritiondata.com, the USDA food database, Natural Medicines Comprehensive Database, as well as forums through the Academy special interest groups, mainly Dietitians in Integrative and Functional Medicine.

 Read more about our policies here.